rlucioni/craigbot/README.md

 ## Installation

+Start by creating a [Slack token](https://api.slack.com/docs/oauth-test-tokens).
+Put it in a new file, `.docker/env`; see `.docker/env.example` for an example.

-If you have Docker installed and running, you can start the bot by running:
+With Docker installed and running, start the bot:

 ```
 $ make